kmanning/generate_kms_password/README.md

 > ./bin/generate_kms_password environment=dev,application=bookstore,username=admin alias/team_key
 ```

 Files will be generated in your current directory.
 The plain text password is available in: `password.plain_text` - do not share this.
-The base64 encrypted password is in `password.plain_text.encrypted_base64` - use this to populate the KMS secret payload parameters.
+The base64 encrypted password is in `password.plain_text.encrypted_base64`.